realifetech/ios-sdk/README.md

 * RealifeTech-SDK -  Publically consumed module
 * General
 * Communicate
+* Analytics
+* Audiences
 * SupportingModules
-    * ReachabilityChecker
+    * ReachabilityChecker - Tool for checking connectivity options
-    * UIDeviceHelper
+    * UIDeviceHelper - Wrapper around the UIDevice module
+    * APILayer - HTTP API toolset with database like persistance options
-    * APILayer
+    * APIV3Utilities - Extensions to the APILayer for the V3 API
+    * GraphQL - Apollo GraphQL wrapper
+    * Repositories - Contains V3API repositories
+    * Storage - Contains various generic data stores
 ### Dummy Project
 * Dummy Project - A single view app for testing SDK behaviour
+* Pods - The requirements of the dummy project (the RealifeTech SDK)
 ### Pods
 * Contains dependencies, controlled through `Podfile`

-All the modules within the SDK Project have their own build targets with their own test suites/targets.
 Test suites are nested inside the modules.

-## Adding a new Module
+## Module setup

-1. Add a new target to the SDK project, choose to add unit tests
-2. Nest the unit tests
-    - Within Xcode, drag the unit test directory inside the module directory.
-    - Open the unit test target's scheme
-    - Filter by `info.plist file` under Packaging
-    - Update the `info.plist` file location
-3. Add CocoaPods to the target
-    - Open the Podfile under the Pods project
-    - Add the new target + test boilerplate (copy an existing one)
-    - Move one of the pods to directly inside the new target, and a copy into the test target*
-    - Run `$ pod install`
-    - Move the pod back to the head of the file

-*A bug in CocoaPods means that unless we add a specific pod for that target at least one, the target never has the right build steps added.
+All our main modules (General, Communicate, Analytics etc.), represent collections of use cases.
+Each set of use cases should be decoupled from eachother, but we want to expose a single interface for the cases (e.g. `General.someTask()`).

+We use the factory & facade patterns.
+A single light weight facade exists for each module which fowards calls to the underlying business logic.
+A factory exists which can build all the business logic and inject it into the facade.
+This keep the code highly decoupled, makes dependency management super easy, and keeps the configuraion highly flexible.

+### Worked Example: Analytics

+Each set of use cases has a protocol associated with it, for example `AnalyticsLogging` in the `Analytics` module.
+This use case will have an entity which implements the business logic (in this case `AnalyticsLogger`) along with various helpers and workers all in a single directory.

+We combine these use case protocols into a simple `Analytics` typealias.
+We define a light weight interface `AnalyticsImplementing` // TODO finish this // the interface confirms to the typealias `Analytics` which combines all the use case protocols in that module.
+The factory `AnalyticsFactory` only specified that it provides an `Analytics` type, not the specific implementation.

 ## Dependencies

-If a module depends on another, the dependency should be added in the Xcode project navigator.
-You can see an example of this by selecting the *RealifeTech* target, you can see in the General tab under *Frameworks and Libraries* that it depends on the *General* target.

 3rd Party dependencies are managed thorugh CocoaPods.
-Due to the nature of CocoaPods, they need to be exposed across all the targets in the SDK project/dummy project, so simply add them to the Podfile in the head.
+Note that we should actively be moving away from RxSwift and aim to remove the dependencies of the SDK.

 ## Known Issues